 Soon I was onto the final 5 miles, still ahead of any schedule I had imagined, however the wind started to really increase and that’s when the wheels began to fall off.
 As we turned to head towards the final miles to the finish we descended onto an open path along the Mersey.
 The headwind was brutal, unrelenting and exhausting.
 I was giving it everything I had but felt like I was going nowhere.
 My tired body was being blown sideways and backwards and at times it was a fight against the wind just to stay on my feet.
 In a desperate attempt to preserve some energy I stopped to walk, my tired legs quickly stiffening up.
 The time began to slip away from me and I thought my final hope would be if I let the 4 hour pacer team catch me as at least I could pack in with the group.
 Paul’s fun bus caught me, but my tired legs were zapped and I just couldn’t keep up.
 I battled and battled to the end.
 I gave everything I had, the marathon is a beast, that final 10k will chew you up and spit you out.
 I reached the final 500m proud that I had given my all to this race.
 My decision not to take it easy and listen to my body screaming YES to the pace had worked wonders.
 My mum was waiting before the finish and all I needed was a quick hug to power me over the line.
 4:04:20 on the official timing list and I was delighted.
 The hills, the weather, the mental battle certainly made this the toughest marathon I’ve ever run and to come away just five minutes behind my personal best which I ran on a flat course in perfect weather conditions felt insane.
 I was on top of the world (albeit a little exhausted from having gotten there).
 Finally for the first time in my marathon journey I felt my times had achieved a sense of consistency and knowing that I achieved this on a difficult day makes me excited for what next year will bring.

-I thoroughly enjoyed Liverpool Marathon, the atmosphere was fantastic (I wish there had been some more spectator support on the course but the runners all came together and motivated each other), the route was interesting with lots of sights and some beautiful parks, there was plenty of water and SiS gels.
+I thoroughly enjoyed Liverpool Marathon, the atmosphere was fantastic (I wish there had been some more spectator support on the less central/ high profile areas of the course but the runners all came together and motivated each other), the route was interesting with lots of sights and some beautiful parks, there was plenty of water and SiS gels.
 Plus I came home with an extensive medal haul!
-A fab weekend all round!
+A fab weekend all round and one I would really recommend!